GeniusY12138/LSTM-Transformer/README.md

 $\sigma_t = 0.511 (u - d)^2 - 0.019 \left[c(u + d) - 2ud\right] - 0.383c^2$ (2)

 We obtained a Spearman's rank correlation of 0.7 from the two measures, suggesting a strong positive monotonic relationship.
-We used VIX as the measure for volatility in the following analysis
+We used VIX as the measure for volatility in the following analysis.

 ## Data Preprocessing
 Google Trends shows relative search frequency with a range between 0 to 100.
 Min-Max scaling is applied to the features to ensure that all values are within the same scale, typically between 0 and 1.
 We then create sequences for LSTM training.
 Each input sequence is a concatenation of feature values and VIX from the past n samples, with the corresponding VIX value from the next sample.